BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[The discovery of how different materials hold the sun\'s energy differently\]

-ANCIENT NOAIDI: \*The sun\'s power requires focus and balance.
+ANCIENT THAUM: \*The sun\'s power requires focus and balance.
 Show me your understanding.\*

 \[A series of crystals appears, each needing alignment with the sun\]